A user-friendly service to help you discover outdoor rock climbs with ease.

 Ideation

-With the three problem statements captured, I took it into a session of “Crazy 8’s” where the main goal is try to get as many ideas as possible to solve the problems I was facing.
-In the five rounds, I had found two features that I wanted to take into storyboarding.
+After capturing the three problem statements, I conducted a “Crazy 8’s” session, aiming to generate as many ideas as possible to address the challenges I was facing.
+By the end of the five rounds, I identified two features that I wanted to develop further through storyboarding.

 Storyboarding

-To see and understand how a user would use those features I selected in ideation, I conducted another “Crazy 8’s” session of four rounds to quickly draw together the story.
-The storyboard I selected would address some of the identified pains and needs of the user, such as finding specific styles of climbs, and learning more about the area.
+To better understand how users would utilize the features I identified during the ideation phase, I conducted a "Crazy 8's" session consisting of four rounds to quickly develop the story.
+The storyboard I created aims to address some of the users' identified pain points and needs, such as locating specific climbing styles and learning more about the area.

 User flow

-Using the storyboard I selected, I created a user flow to show how a user would interact with the app when it came to finding a climb at a bouldering area and locating it.
+Using the selected storyboard, I created a user flow to illustrate how a user would interact with the app to find and locate a climb at a bouldering area.

 Lo-fi Wireframes

-After establishing the user flow, I sketched out the low-fidelity wireframes of the app and kept it simple to allow myself to explore more ideas in the process.
+After mapping out the user flow, I created low-fidelity wireframes for the app, keeping it simple to allow exploration of more ideas during the process.

 Mid-fidelity wireframes & prototype

-Taking my wireframe sketches, I built out the mid-fidelity wireframes in Figma.
-There were many adjustments I made from the sketches to ensure that the user has access to as much content without detracting them from finding what they need.
-Once I finished laying out the screens, I turned it in a prototype to test the structure and layout among potential users and iterate if needed.
+Using my wireframe sketches as a foundation, I developed mid-fidelity wireframes in Figma.
+I made several adjustments from the initial sketches to ensure users can access plenty of content while still easily finding what they need.
+Once I completed the screen layouts, I converted them into a prototype to test the structure and layout with potential users, allowing for any necessary iterations based on their feedback.

 3. Prototype